vlaadbrain/swt/README.md

 	swt -i <inputfile> -o <outputfile>

-you can interact with swt using both of those files and the commads above.
+you can interact with swt using both of those files and the commads below.
 The intention is that the gui is driven by potentially any language.

 Commands